storacha/w3infra/README.md

-# w3infra
+# upload-service-infra

-The Infra for [w3protocol].
+The Infra for [upload-service].

 A [UCAN] based API to for storing CARs and registering uploads, built on [Ucanto] and [SST].

-The server-side implementation of the capabilities defined in [w3protocol].
+The server-side implementation of the capabilities defined in [upload-service].

 ## Getting Started